Trump Jr. admits he wanted info on Clinton from Russian

 Jared Kushner, Trump’s son-in-law and now White House senior adviser, and then-campaign chairman Paul Manafort attended the meeting.
 Goldstone said he and a translator also participated.

-During the meeting, Goldstone said, Veselnitskaya made comments about campaign funding “that were not specific,” then turned the subject to a discontinued Russian adoption program.
+During the meeting, Goldstone said, Veselnitskaya made comments about campaign funding “that were not specific,” and then turned the subject to a discontinued Russian adoption program and the Magnitsky Act , a bill passed in 2012 that allows the U.S. to impose sanctions on Russians for human rights violations.

+Goldstone said that at one point during the meeting, Trump Jr. or Kushner said, “Can we get to the point?”
+And later, after Veselnitskaya had finished her presentation, Trump Jr. said, “Is that it?”

+“The whole thing was really vague,” Goldstone said.
+He said he and Trump Jr. were the last to leave the room, and “I turned to him and said: ‘I’m really embarrassed.
+I don’t know what that was.”

 Unlike Kushner, Trump Jr. does not serve in the administration and is not required to disclose his foreign contacts.

-Over the weekend, Trump Jr. initially omitted any mention of Clinton from his account of the meeting, describing it as a “short introductory meeting” focused on a disbanded program that had allowed American adoptions of Russian children.
-Moscow ended the adoptions in response to U.S. sanctions against Russia after the death in 2009 of an imprisoned lawyer who spoke about a corruption scandal.
+Over the weekend, Trump Jr. initially omitted any mention of Clinton from his account of the meeting, describing it as a “short introductory meeting” focused on the disbanded program that had allowed American adoptions of Russian children.
+Moscow ended the adoptions in response to the Magnitsky Act sanctions.

 A day later, Trump Jr. acknowledged he was told beforehand that Veselnitskaya might have information “helpful” to the Trump campaign, and was told by her during the meeting that she had something about Clinton.